 Planting & Care

-Pruning: You should regularly prune your Everbearing Strawberry Plants to maintain a healthy grow cycle by removing dead foliage and any diseased areas.
+4. Pruning: Regularly prune your Everbearing Strawberry Plants to maintain a healthy grow cycle by removing dead foliage and any diseased areas.

 |Amount of Order||Shipping Charge|